octopress/genesis-theme/README.md

 this plugin by adding a copy of that file in the `_plugins/theme` directory.
 More on that later.

+## Multilingual Support

+If you're going to be building a multilingual site, be sure to install [octopress-multilingual](https://github.com/octopress/multilingual) and this theme will automatically generate language specific pages for your:

+- Posts index
+- Archive page
+- Category indexes (if you use them)
+- Tag indexes (if you use them)

+Also you will be able to set theme configurations for each language.
+For example to configure theme settings for your German pages, you'd create a `_plugins/theme/config_[lang].yml` and add whatever settings you want to override.

 ## Contributing

 1. Fork it ( https://github.com/octopress/genesis-theme/fork )